zuplo/docs/blog/2022-12-05-supa-dynamic-rate-limiting-based-on-data/index.md

 }
 ```

-You could make this even higher performance by having the cache have a longer expiry, but periodically reloading the data from supabase asynchronously and pushing the results into the cache; something like an SWR (stale, while revalidate) approach.
+You could make this even higher performance by having the cache have a longer expiry, but periodically reloading the data from supabase asynchronously and pushing the results back into the cache; something like an SWR (stale, while revalidate) approach.